Have you ever wanted to just drop everything, and stop relying on other people and businesses for food, and energy?

 This is an obvious one but, please, don’t play with fire!
 When it comes to preparing fires either indoors or outdoors, there’s a right way to do it and a wrong way to do it.

-Preparing an indoor fire the wrong way presents a risk of damage to the property and injury, or death to yourself and your family.
+Preparing an indoor fire the wrong way presents a risk of damage to the property and injury, burning the entire homestead down, or death to yourself and your family.

 An unattended fire – even in a fireplace – isn’t a good idea.
 This is especially true if the fireplace is in your living room and you’ve got carpets/rugs on the floor.
 Fires throw sparks and it only takes one spark to take and an unwanted fire starts.